fvd-lab/mae451/MacOS/README.md

 # Mac Installation
-Mac installation is very straightforward
+Mac installation is fairly straightforward

 ## Installation of this package
 Download Xcode from the App Store